 Start by trimming, washing and thinly slicing your leeks.
 Then, chop the garlic cloves and shallots finely.
 Zest half of the lemon (you will use the juice later too).
 Boil a kettle and make the stock.
 Keep it warm on low heat.

-Heat 2 tbsp of oil in a large frying pan.
+Heat 2 tablespoon of oil in a large frying pan.
 Add leeks, shallots and garlic and fry for 4 minutes.
 Add the rice, stir and cook for another minute or two until the rice is starting to turn translucent.
 Squeeze in half a lemon.

 One ladle at a time, start adding the stock and stir until all the stock is absorbed.
 Add another ladle of stock and keep on cooking until you have no stock left or until your rice is cooked al dente.
-Take the risotto off the heat, stir in a tbsp of cream cheese and cover with a lid.
+Take the risotto off the heat, stir in a tablespoon of cream cheese and cover with a lid.

 STEP 2: Make Parmesan Crisps